 However, some research suggests that recreational use, especially among young men without erectile dysfunction, might potentially lead to:

-- Psychological dependence where users feel they “need” the medication to perform
+- Psychological dependence, where users feel they “need” the medication to perform

 - Unrealistic expectations about sexual performance